-We know Weston Park is also a real family favourite, so we’ve made sure there are plenty of new introductions that our younger visitors can enjoy alongside all of their current museum favourites.
+We know Weston Park is also a real family favourite, so we’ve made sure there are plenty of new exhibits that our younger visitors can enjoy alongside all of their current museum favourites.
 In addition to our popular family activity programme, we’ve also expanded our regular Friday under 5s sessions so little ones can get even more out of their museum.

-New Displays: What on Earth!
+What on Earth!

-New Gallery: Beneath Your Feet
+Beneath Your Feet

-New Displays: Sheffield Life and Times
+Sheffield Life and Times

 Discover Sheffield’s sporting stories from the 1700s to the present day and find out more about shopping in the city in displays joining existing favourites Burton’s Butcher’s shop, the Park Hill kitchen and the Victorian yard.
 Our timeline cases look at Sheffield through the ages while visitors can turn back the clock themselves with our digital map interactive.